In July and August we will NOT be holding our monthly Taizé prayer services. They will return on the first Friday of September!

 Come as you are!
 Our people come to church dressed in whatever way makes them feel comfortable.
 That can be casual, or “Sunday best,” and often you will see both sitting right next to each other in the pew in front of you.

 Our services are usually being held indoors again.
 We watch Hennepin County COVID statistics via CDC's updated guidance (Feb 2022).
-As our county is now "in the green," if you are vaccinated you may mask at your discretion.
+As our county is listed as an area of medium risk by the CDC, if you are vaccinated you may mask at your discretion.
 Please check our Members page for last-minute changes to our worship schedule.

-Worship Schedule Sundays: 10AM worship (choir, eucharist, full liturgy) First Friday of the month: 7PM Taizé prayer service (silence, prayers, contemplative music) Second Wednesday of the month: 7PM Healing prayer service
+Worship Schedule Sundays: 10AM worship (choir, eucharist, full liturgy) First Friday of the month: 7PM Taizé prayer service (silence, prayers, contemplative music) Taizé services are NOT held in July or August.
+Second Tuesday of the month: 7PM Healing prayer service

 We worship in our church building at 4557 Colfax Ave S, Minneapolis, MN 55419.
 Our services are available online too.
 We live-stream the in-person service at 10AM on Sundays, and we keep the recordings on YouTube after the live service ends.